-Anyway, I thought the first 2 miles were on Curryville Road, then the trail cut in when Curryville hit a T intersection.
-Wrong; the trail cut in part-way up to the intersection.
-But I missed it, because I wasn’t looking for it.
-Luckily when I hit the T intersection, there was a spur trail onto the FT just up the road.
-So I got back on pretty quickly.
+Anyway, I thought the first two miles were on Curryville Road, then the trail cut in when Curryville hit a T intersection.
+Wrong; the trail cut in before reaching the intersection.
+So, I missed it, because I wasn’t looking for it.
+Luckil,y when I hit the T intersection, there was a spur trail onto the FT just up the road.
+So I got back on track pretty quickly.

 The morning was warm and humid, yet cloudy with a little wind.
 So it wasn’t horrible for hiking, yet the humidity definitely slowed me down.
 The one scary time came when I nearly walked right into a banana spider and its web.
 It would have been right at mouth level!
 Thank goodness I saw it in the nick of time.

 At 2 p.m.
 I finished the trails and popped out onto the roads.
-The rest of the day (until 6:30 p.m.) was on roads around Oviedo and Winter Park, and most of those roads were a bike path.
-Unfortunately the signage here was sparse, and I got off the trail a few times.
+The rest of the day (until 6:30 p.m.)
+I was on roads around Oviedo and Winter Park, and most of those “roads” were a bike path.
+Unfortunately, the signage here was sparse, and I got off the trail a few times.

 I used my sun umbrella here, and switched to a long-sleeved shirt to protect my arms from more sunburn.
-The highlight was stopping at a gas station/mini mart and purchasing a small ice cream cup AND a cup of ice for my water bladder.
-Cold water helps so much on hot days!
+The highlight was stopping at a gas station/mini mart and purchasing a small ice cream cup AND a cup of ice to chill the water in my hydration bladder.
+Drinking cold vs. tepid water helps so much on hot days!

-This trip I also made up a few gallons of Chrystal Lite lemonade.
+This trip I also made up a few gallons of Crystal Lite lemonade.
 That has worked well for me; I drink it in between the water.